+- 1. Why are material circumstances important to an insurer?

+- A. Declaration of material circumstances makes the contract binding.

+- B. Material circumstances are the sole basis of the premium calculation.

+- C. Material circumstances determine which perils are covered.

+- D. Material circumstances may influence the insurer's judgement.

+- 2. Janie has completed a household insurance proposal form to insure the property she has just purchased.
+In respect of the insurance contract, apart from Janie, who else has a duty of disclosure?

+- A. The estate agent.

+- B. The insurer.

+- C. The mortgage lender.

+- D. The solicitor.

-- 1. A peril can be defined as
+- 3. A peril can be defined as

 - A. a combination of hazards.

 - B. something which gives rise to a loss.

 - C. something which influences the outcome of a loss.

 - D. the subject matter of the insurance.

-- 2. In order to confirm the material circumstances relating to a complicated commercial insurance risk, the underwriter will enlist the services of

-- A. an actuary.

-- B. a compliance officer.

-- C. a loss adjuster.

-- D. a risk surveyor.

-- 3. Why are material circumstances important to an insurer?
+- 4. When applying for household contents insurance, why might the address of the property be particularly relevant?

-- A. Declaration of material circumstances makes the contract binding.
+- A. The address is likely to form part of the rating process.

-- B. Material circumstances are the sole basis of the premium calculation.

-- C. Material circumstances determine which perils are covered.
+- B. The insurer may wish to check the electoral register.

-- D. Material circumstances may influence the insurer's judgement.
+- C. The property may be close to the insurer's branch office.

+- D. The property may be subject to a mortgage.

-- 4. Maurice submits a motor insurance proposal form to an insurer for a quotation.
+- 5. Maurice submits a motor insurance proposal form to an insurer for a quotation.
 In the proposal form, he discloses three previous convictions for motoring offences; two for speeding and one for reckless driving.
 In terms of hazard, these convictions indicate that Maurice is a

 - A. good moral hazard.

 - B. good physical hazard.

 - C. poor moral hazard.

 - D. poor physical hazard.

-- 5. When applying for household contents insurance, why might the address of the property be particularly relevant?

-- A. The address is likely to form part of the rating process.

-- B. The insurer may wish to check the electoral register.

-- C. The property may be close to the insurer's branch office.

-- D. The property may be subject to a mortgage.

-- 6. Janie has completed a household insurance proposal form to insure the property she has just purchased.
-In respect of the insurance contract, apart from Janie, who else has a duty of disclosure?
+- 6. In order to confirm the material circumstances relating to a complicated commercial insurance risk, the underwriter will enlist the services of

-- A. The estate agent.
+- A. an actuary.

-- B. The insurer.
+- B. a compliance officer.

-- C. The mortgage lender.
+- C. a loss adjuster.

-- D. The solicitor.
+- D. a risk surveyor.

-- 7. An employers' liability insurance policy is rated at £2.50% on declared wages of £100,000.
-What is the annual premium for the policy before the application of Insurance Premium Tax?
+- 7. When an additional charge is made to a policyholder for paying an insurance premium by instalments, this is usually designed to cover the loss of interest and

-- A. £250
+- A. administration costs.

-- B. £2,500
+- B. inflation.

-- C. £25,000
+- C. Insurance Premium Tax.

-- D. £250,000
+- D. Value Added Tax.

 - 8. An insurer provides Anna with a motor insurance quotation which states that it is valid for 14 days.
 When is the latest that Anna can accept the quotation?

 - A. During the 14-day period only.

 - B. After the 14-day period only.

 - C. After the 14-day period, for as long as the material circumstances remain unchanged.

 - D. After the 14-day period, until the quotation is specifically withdrawn by the insurer.

-- 9. The declaration on a proposal form states that

-- A. all disputes in respect of cover will be referred to mediation.

-- B. the information provided is correct to the best of the proposer's knowledge and belief.

-- C. the proposer and the insurer are forming a contract for cover in return for a premium.

-- D. the proposer has an insurable interest in the property to be insured.

-- 10. Under which class of insurance would an insurer ask the proposer for her annual gross profit?
+- 9. Under which class of insurance would an insurer ask the proposer for her annual gross profit?

 - A. Business interruption insurance.

 - B. Employers' liability insurance.

 - C. Money insurance.

 - D. Theft insurance.

-- 11. Insurance Premium Tax applies to most general insurances when the insured risk is located
+- 10. When requesting a quotation for standard motor insurance, an individual will usually be asked for

+- A. a copy of his driving licence.

+- B. a copy of the log book.

+- C. his previous claims history.

+- D. proof of the vehicle's value.

+- 11. An employers' liability insurance policy is rated at £2.50% on declared wages of £100,000.
+What is the annual premium for the policy before the application of Insurance Premium Tax?

-- A. in the UK, excluding Northern Ireland.
+- A. £250

-- B. anywhere in the UK, excluding the Channel Islands and the Isle of Man.
+- B. £2,500

-- C. anywhere in the EU.
+- C. £25,000

-- D. anywhere in the world.
+- D. £250,000

-- 12. Insurance premium payment, or a promise to pay the insurance premium, forms which part of an insurance contract?
+- 12. When calculating the premium for a large manufacturer's products liability insurance policy, which factor is most relevant?

-- A. The acceptance made by the insured.
+- A. The number of employees.

-- B. The agreement made by the insured.
+- B. The sum insured.

-- C. The consideration made by the insured.
+- C. The turnover.

-- D. The offer made by the insured.
+- D. The wage roll.